kpenza/temp/README.md

 ## San Francisco

 The data set for San Francisco covers the summer 2014 period.
-The data provided is structured differently amd it required code amendments to successfully load and analyze the data.
+The data provided is structured differently and it required code amendments to successfully load and analyze the data.

 ![Figure 2](https://raw.githubusercontent.com/kpenza/temp/master/figures/figure2.png "Figure 2")